Filibuster in the United States Senate: Two-track system, 60-vote rule, and rise of the routine filibuster (1970–2005)

 In 1975, the Senate revised its cloture rule so that three-fifths of senators duly chosen and sworn could limit debate, except for measures amending the Standing Rules, on which a two-thirds majority of those present and voting is still needed to invoke cloture.
 By returning to an absolute number of all senators, rather than a proportion of those present and voting, the change made any filibusters easier to sustain on the floor by a small number of senators from the minority party, without requiring the presence of their minority colleagues.
 This further reduced the majority's leverage to force an issue through extended debate.

+There have only been three filibuster-proof majorities since 1975, when cloture was reduced to 60 votes.

 In 1977, during a filibuster on the Natural Gas Policy Act, the Senate set a series of precedents to restrict filibusters after cloture has been invoked.
 For instance, the Senate held that if cloture has been invoked on a measure, the presiding officer must take the initiative in ruling nongermane amendments out of order.

 At first, the only effect of cloture on the time available for debate was to limit each senator to one hour of debate.
 In 1979, the Senate imposed a 100-hour limit on the total time available for consideration of a clotured measure.
 The tactic of using points of order to delay legislation because they were not counted as part of the limited time allowed for debate was rendered ineffective by this rule change.
 In 1986, this time limit was reduced to 30 hours.
 Generally, motions to proceed are debatable and can be filibustered.
 However, on March 5, 1980, the Senate voted 54–38 against sustaining a decision of the chair, and thus set a precedent that a nondebatable motion to proceed to executive session to consider a specific nomination (or treaty) is in order.
 Therefore, nominations can now be brought up without the threat of a filibuster on the motion to proceed.